vsnig/aws-lambda-stream-py/README.md

 `RxPY` in place of `Highland.js` as underlying reactive framework.

 ## What's implemented
 Most useful features for me at the moment.
-Basically, it's pipelines for processing Kinesis events and publishing to EventBridge (with parallel processing and error handling).
+Basically, it's pipelines for processing Kinesis events and publishing to EventBridge.
 ### pipelines
  - [x]  pipeline initialization and execution
  - [x]  pipeline error propagation/publishing